NarsingPendharkar/my-notes/Notes-by-Narsing/Microservices Notes by Narsing.md

 > **What is Monolithic Architecture?**

 If we develop all the functionalities in single application, then it is called Monolithic Application.

 ![A diagram of a diagram of a diagram AI-generated content may be incorrect.](./media/media/image3.jpeg){width="4.611989282589676in" height="2.5375in"}

-To overcome problems of Monolith Architecture, we will use Micro services Architecture.
+To overcome problems of Monolith Architecture, we will use Microservices Architecture.

 > ![A diagram of a user interface AI-generated content may be
 > incorrect.](./media/media/image4.jpeg){width="4.972439851268591in"